 Join us in the Earth Sciences Building lecture theatre for an evening of innovative science presented by internationally renowned scientists.
 The Brock Talk series aims to educate the community on scientific issues that affect our collective safety, financial, environmental, and educational well-being.
 By dedicating the lecture series to one of UBC’s founding faculty members, R.W.
 Brock, we hope to involve the Metro Vancouver community in a dialogue of B.C.’s unique geographical and geological setting and how UBC and B.C.’s shared history has and will continue to contribute to the stewardship of the province’s natural resources and natural environment, while maintaining a sense of excitement surrounding the Centennial year celebration.

 Watch past Brock Talks:

-Prof. Paul Hoffman, Nov 7, 2015 (introduced by EOAS Professor Mark Jellinek)
+Prof. Paul Hoffman, Nov 7, 2015: Earth’s Astonishing Climate History (introduction by EOAS Professor Mark Jellinek)